XAT (Xavier Aptitude Test (XLRI)) — Free Online Mock Test

 A phase-by-phase roadmap from your first concept to test-ready.
 Stretch or compress each phase to fit the time you have before your attempt.

-- Take full-length XAT mocks in the real test interface
+- Take full XAT mocks in the real interface and analyse accuracy

 Where XAT can take you